uchihatashi/Melanoma-Detection-Assignment/README.md

     - Choose an appropriate optimiser and loss function for model training
     - Train the model for ~30 epochs
     - Write your findings after the model fit, see if the issues are resolved or not?

+### Conclusion:

+After applying all Dropout, BatchNormalization(), Augmenting data, Handling class imbalances we got this as result:

+**Final model accuracy:**

+- The final train accuracy is 0.9343
+- Validation accuracy is 0.8567
+- The test accuracy is 0.4746

+#### **We can still improve the accuracy, especially for test dataset, but we need more data.
+As of now, we have really fewer data, and even we can augment more data.
+Here we created only 500 images for each class; in the future, we can create more like 1.5k+.**

+But if we use more image, it will take more time and computation power.

+#### **We can still improve the accuracy, especially for test dataset, but we need more data.
+As of now, we have really fewer data, and even we can augment more data.
+Here we created only 500 images for each class; in the future, we can create more like 1.5k+.**

+But if we use more image, it will take more time and computation power.